joshunrau/civetqc/README.md

 ## Usage

-For most use cases, the preferred method of using CivetQC is through the command line interface.
+In most cases, the preferred method of using CivetQC is through the command line interface.
 Users must provide an input path, which may be either a file or a directory.

-If available, it is recommend to provide the file outputted by CIVET with aggregated tabular QC metrics (civet_{prefix}_.csv).
+If available, it is recommend to provide the file outputted by CIVET with aggregated tabular QC metrics.
 However, if this file is not available, users may instead provide a path to a directory containing files of the format prefix_id_civet_qc.txt, in which case CivetQC will attempt to extract the relevant metrics for each subject.

-    usage: civetqc [-h] [-v] [--output_dir] [--output_filename] input_path
+    usage: civetqc [-h] [-v] [--output_dir] [--output_format] input_path

     positional arguments:
-    input_path
+    input_path        path to file or directory with CIVET QC outputs

     optional arguments:
-    -h, --help          show this help message and exit -v, --version       show program's version number and exit --output_dir        directory where results should be outputted --output_filename   filename for results
+    -h, --help        show this help message and exit -v, --version     show program's version number and exit --output_dir      default: /Users/joshua/Developer/civetqc
+    --output_format   options: csv (default), json